rnrn0909/OpenPLC-Aqua/README.md

 To access to OpenPLC Runtime, enter *https://localhost:8080*.

-The browser will warn you the risk of certificate, but you can click "Advanced" and keep accessing.
+The browser will give you warning about the risk of certificate, but you can keep accessing by clicking "Advanced" button.

 ````
 git clone https://github.com/rnrn0909/SecureVer.git